 Instead, CRE leaders can take advantage of technology to do the monitoring for them.
-More specifically, they can use asset management software, facility management software and lease management software to ensure every building in the portfolio is properly maintained without having to physically visit each one.
+More specifically, they can use lease management software, facility management software, and asset management software to ensure every building in the portfolio is properly maintained without having to physically visit each one.

 In buildings with sensitive equipment, the ability to know immediately when the climate goes outside optimal conditions is huge — especially if the issue occurs in a low-traffic area.

 IoT sensors can be used in conjunction with facility maintenance software to measure humidity and moisture levels of spaces within the property.
 These sensors can identify issues like a small leak and alert maintenance teams, preventing them from becoming major problems.

 Connecting asset management software to facility maintenance software makes property management even more automated and easier for the CRE leader.
 Together, the two platforms give CRE professionals insight into the true cost of ownership and what value a property adds to the portfolio.
 The property manager can use the data within the two solutions to determine if lease details should be updated prior to signing an agreement with a new tenant.

 What are the benefits of asset management software?

 Asset management software provides a comprehensive view of every asset within a property, including its location, warranty details, maintenance manual and service schedule.
 CRE leaders can use this information to create a recommended maintenance schedule to give new tenants when they move in.
 This increases the likelihood the tenant will have the assets regularly serviced to prevent breakdowns.